Ouss4K/Ouss4K/README.md

 ---

 ### :man_technologist: About Me :

-I am a DevSecOps engineer from Iran.
+I am a DevSecOps engineer from ALGERIA 🇩🇿 .
 - :telescope: I’m working as a DevSecOps engineer on my own startup and accepting projects related to DevSecOps.

 - :seedling: Learning about DevSecOps related stuff.